 7. Curriculum vitae (up to 2 pages);

-8. GRE/GMAT certificate valid as of date of online documents submission (if applicable);
+8. GRE/GMAT certificate valid as of date of online documents submission (if applicable, not mandatory but recommended);

 9. Statement of purpose (up to 1 page);

 10. Two confidential letters of recommendation (at least one academic reference) written within the last 12 months (to be provided by referees electronically or in hard copy after receiving an email request);

 11. Consent for Applicant’s personal data processing (according to the template in applicant’s personal account).

 All required documents indicated above (excluding letters of recommendation) must be uploaded by candidates to the Personal account before the indicated deadline.

 All submitted documents shall be in English or with notarized English translation.